MasseyRustTraining/rule-110/README-part2.md

   Use `[dev-dependencies]` in `Cargo.toml` for dependencies needed by the demo application but not the library.

-Both library and demo code should have Rustdoc comments, be formatted according to Rustfmt standards, and build without compiler or Clippy warnings.

-## Bonus

-Remove the dependency on Rule 110.
+* Remove the dependency on Rule 110.
 Allow the user to specify an arbitrary CA rule for both the program and the library.